Last updated: April 2026

-We will be using a fictional company, TechCorp, to demonstrate the setup of two web servers and one database server.
-We’ll provision the virtual machines using Vagrant and VirtualBox, then configure them effortlessly with Ansible playbooks.
+We use a fictional company, TechCorp, to demonstrate setting up two web servers and one database server, provisioned with Vagrant and VirtualBox.

 Video Tutorial